cordoval/PHPAutotest/README.md

 This application monitors your tests and executes them whenever you make any changes to them.

-It actually supports the main three TDD/BDD frameworks for PHP: PHPUnit, PHPSpec and Behat
+It currently supports the main three TDD/BDD frameworks for PHP: PHPUnit, PHPSpec and Behat

 ##Framework requirements: